Sensitivity analysis

 - The actual value of the partial derivative

-- The reference value of the variable at linearization point
+- The reference value of the function at linearization point in case of contingency context

 Example of interpretation